mattfidler/ErgoEmacs/ergoemacs/ergoemacs-keybindings/_README.txt

 defining your layout before ergoemacs-mode is loaded, you add it to the ergoemacs-keyboard-layout variable with its description.
 * Customizing/Saving the variables
-You can customiae the ergoemacs keybindings by typing M-x customize-group ergoemacs-keybindings
+You can customize the ergoemacs keybindings by typing M-x customize-group ergoemacs-mode

 * Extras
 To generate keyboard binding diagrams and scripts that allow you to